-More and more organisations realise that contributing to biodiversity restoration is essential not only for nature, but also for their own future.
-But how do you translate this ambition into concrete actions?
-Many companies struggle with a lack of knowledge, time, or resources to effectively integrate biodiversity into their business operations.
+Organisations increasingly realise that contributing to biodiversity restoration is essential.
+Not only for nature, but also for their own future.
+How do you translate this ambition into concrete actions?
+Many companies struggle with a lack of knowledge, time and/or resources to effectively integrate biodiversity into their business operations.
 IUCN NL, as a leading knowledge partner, offers tailor-made advice to firmly anchor biodiversity in your strategy.
-Our expertise helps you not only comply with legislation, but also reduce risks and strengthen your sustainability profile.
+Our expertise helps you to comply with legislation, to reduce risks and strengthen your sustainability profile.
 Together, we make biodiversity restoration a tangible reality within your organisation.

 Does your organisation want advice on biodiversity?